 What is the Mothers’ Union and what do they do in Downend?

 Over 4 million members, both men and women, belong to this worldwide organisation which works in over 80 countries of the world, promoting stable marriage, family life and the protection of children through praying, enabling and campaigning.
-The Mothers’ Union (MU) is the world’s largest lay Christian membership charity and this year marks 140 years of faithful outreach to families of all faiths and none.
+The Mothers’ Union (MU) is the world’s largest lay Christian membership charity.
 It all started in 1876, when Mary Sumner first brought together parents in her own Hampshire Parish to build their confidence in bringing up their children.

 When do we meet?

 One of the core values of the Mothers’ Union is to support charity work both locally and around the world.
+Our MU supports various local charities through fundraising and volunteering.
 Downend Mother’s Union, together with the Bristol Diocese MU, are supporting Kumi Mother’s Union in Eastern Uganda.
 They have contributed funds, to help with the refurbishment of a hostel for vulnerable girls.
 They are converting part of the building to be used as a vocational training centre.
 It is hoped that training in catering and hospitality, as well as tailoring, will commence in June.
 The training provided will enable the students to acquire skills, to achieve an independent income and support their families.
 The local contact in Kumi has been made by Jan Bacon (a member of Downend MU), who volunteers for Mission Direct.
 Amongst their many other projects, Mission Direct are building schools in Kumi for children, many of whom have been orphaned by AIDS.
 You can get all the up-to-date information on their Facebook page.